East Potomac Park: Other history

 Beginning in 1971, the United States lightship Chesapeake was anchored off East Potomac Park in the Washington Channel.
 The ship drew 25,000 visitors annually until she was moved to Baltimore Harbor and loaned to the Baltimore Maritime Museum in 1982.

 The Tidal Basin Outlet Channel Bridge, which now carried the 14th Street Bridge over the Washington Channel and East Potomac Park, was reconstructed in 1980.

 Congress designated Hains Point, the southern tip of the park, as the site for a National Peace Garden in 1988.
 But authorization for the memorial expired without any construction occurring.

+Hains Point was formerly the location of The Awakening, a sculpture by J. Seward Johnson Jr., which was installed at the Point in 1980.
+However, the sculpture was moved to the National Harbor, Maryland development on February 19, 2008.

 In 2003, the United States Navy enclosed 4 acre of the park between the NCR/USPP office building's parking lot and the railroad tracks, and constructed a large steel shed there.
 The construction bypassed normal review procedures for the use of public land and design of building in the National Capital Area, although members (but not staff) of the United States Commission of Fine Arts and the National Capital Planning Commission were later briefed about the project and sworn to secrecy.
 The ongoing activity, The Washington Post reported, is presumed to be related to national security.
 The Navy declined to address the project other than to say it was "utility assessment and upgrade", and that when the work was finished only a small utility shed will remain (with landscaping restored to its previous condition).

 By 2015, East Potomac Park had fallen into disrepair.
 The 5 mi long riprap seawall was disintegrating, sidewalks throughout the park were often cracked and buckled, and the miniature golf course was worn and dirty.
 A portion of the seawall and sidewalk along the southern tip of the park was in such bad shape that the National Park Service closed the area to all pedestrian traffic in 2014.